 All tender submissions must meet the following conditions:

 - All bidders must comply with the Atlantic Provinces Standard Terms and Conditions.

 - Submission deadline: Procurement Services must receive your complete tender package no later than the date specified in the tender document.
-A delay for any reason including transport, customs, courier, fax availability etc. will not be considered.
-Tenders will be time and date stamped to show the hour and date received and placed in a locked repository until the date of tender closing.
+A delay for any reason including transport, customs, courier, fax availability, email transmission etc. will not be considered.
+Tenders will be time and date stamped to show the time and date received and placed in a locked repository until the date of tender closing.

 - Tender documents should be:

 - Authorized - with the signature of the authorized official of the tendering firm

 - Complete - all required and related documents must be included

 - Labelled - clearly display the tender solicitation number and the tender closing date

 - Legible - typed or hand printed carefully and clearly